hypatiash/Digital-Image-Processing-Projects/README.md

 ## Finding the edges
 *Write a Matlab code that finds the edges of your name by using morphological operations.*

-## Removing desired text according to its “size” by using morphological operations
-*Use morphological operations to clear your name with smallest (10+d) font size while preserving the others.
-Then clear smallest(10+d) and medium(25+d) size texts while preserving the largest(35+d) text.
-Note that after the operations the texts on your images should be readable although there might be some distortions.
-Try to merge broken letters.*

-## Detecting the longest word
-*Write a Matlab code that automatically detects the longest horizontal word (that has largest width) in your name by using morphological operations.*

-## Removing desired text according to its “orientation” by using morphological operations
-*Delete the horizontal text while preserving the vertical.*

 ## Skin color detection in YCbCr color space
 *Convert your RGB color image into YCbCr color space.
 Mark the pixels with skin color as white and others as black using the following YCbCr thresholds: Y > 80 , 85 < Cb <135, 135 < Cr < 180*